 The group meets in Darwin before clambering into the hired 4WDs and commencing our 2 day drive into some of the remotest parts of Arnhem Land

-The drive is spectacular, on a long and dusty red road reaching to the East with river crossings, and stunning scenery.
-We spend the first night on the road camped at the top of an escarpment with views for miles and miles below.
+The drive is spectacular.
+A long and dusty red road reaching to the East with river crossings, and stunning scenery.
+We spend the first night on the road camped at the top of an escarpment with views for miles below.
 We cook dinner on the camp fire under the crystal clear night sky – setting the tone for the days ahead.

 Late on the following day we will arrive in Mäpuru and be warmly greeted by the men and women of the community.
 That night we set up our camp (cooking, tents, camp fire) and have a good night’s rest.
 Our workshop starts the following day.

 Weaving is used as a means of cultural exchange and will enable women participants to witness and learn the entire process; from the collection of barks, pandanus and kala (natural dyes) to the weaving and creation of your own pieces.
 There are also opportunities to collect bush honey, mangrove worms, go fishing and swimming in water holes.
 Along the way you will build friendships and learn about Yolngu culture.

 “I didn’t just learn how to weave a basket in Mäpuru, I took a brief glimpse at my universe differently.”

 – Renata, 2012 participant.